r-link/corrmorant/README.md

 In case you wonder about the name: One day when I was riding my bike to work and thinking about stupid puns related to **corr**elation **m**atrices, a shiny black bird appeared.
-In this very moment I knew that I’d have to convert the loose collection of ideas concerning correlation plots that was haunting me for a while into a real package…
+In this very moment I knew that I’d have to take the loose collection of ideas concerning correlation plots that was haunting me for a while and convert it into a real package…

 ## Installation